Everything-Explained/web-client/src/views/faq/silences.md

 title: silences
 author: Jaeiya

+## WHAT IS A SILENCE
 A silence is when an **Admin** or **Moderator** decides to mute a user for inappropriate content or behavior.
 The duration of the mute depends on the severity of the infraction. _Most mutes will only last 15 - 300 seconds_.

 While a user is muted, they may view but not participate in the chat.
-A silence will generally happen when a user is flooding the chat repeatedly (too quickly or with repeated content).
+A silence will generally happen when a user is flooding the chat repeatedly **(too quickly or with repeated content)**.

-> Admins and Moderaters are very lenient; it will be deserved
+> Admins and Moderaters are very lenient; all consequences are deserved.

-##### WIP : A Silence is currently impossible
+##### WIP : A proof of concept that is not applicable to the current release.